elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 ### Celsius Sparkling Arctic Vibe (8.6 / 10)

 It's pretty good too, but it gets over so quickly compared to the C4 and Monster White.
 I really like how refreshing Celsius Orange is though (when chilled).

+### Reign Energy Sour Gummy Worm (8.5 / 10)

+Similar to White Gummy Bear, but I really wish it had a bit more flavour.

 ### Reign Storm Grape (8.5 / 10)